CSCfi/Kielipankki-utilities/docs/howto_metadata_record.md

 ## Create a COMEDI record by cloning an existing one
-It is possible to create a COMEDI record by closing an existing page.
-This is helpful, if another version of the resource already has a record in META-SHARE and all or most of the details are the same.
+It is possible to create a COMEDI record by cloning an existing page.
+This is helpful, if another version of the resource already has a record in COMEDI and all or most of the details are the same.
 TO BE EDITED!